suhailnajeeb/starter-hugo-academic/README.md

 # Suhail Najeeb's Personal Website

-Here is the link to the live website: [suhailnajeeb.netlify.app](suhailnajeeb.netlify.app)
+Here is the link to the live website: [suhailnajeeb.github.io](suhailnajeeb.github.io)

 The website has been developed with the `academic` theme from `wowchemy` using the `hugo` framework!
 More on the Hugo Academic theme below -->